RSU and Stock Option Tax Calculator

 RSU vest with a same-day sale

 With 500 RSU shares vesting at a $42 FMV and sold at $48, the event creates Ordinary wage income of $21,000 and a Capital gain or loss of $3,000.
-Using 2026 single filing status, $165,000 of other taxable income, $140,000 of YTD Social Security wages, 5% state planning rates, and automatic supplemental withholding, the output shows Total tax estimate of $8,716.50, Withholding credits of $7,276.50, and a Tax gap after withholding of +$1,440.00.
+Using 2026 single filing status, $165,000 of other taxable income, $140,000 of YTD Social Security wages, 5% state planning rates, and automatic supplemental withholding, the output shows Total tax estimate of $8,716.50, Withholding credits of $7,276.50, and Tax gap after withholding of +$1,440.00.
 The Net cash after tax estimate is $15,258.50 after the modeled tax and $25 fee.

 NSO exercise with only part of the shares sold

 A 1,000-share NSO exercise at $28 FMV with a $6 strike creates a $22 spread per share, so Ordinary wage income is $22,000.
-If only 400 shares are sold at $31, the sale proceeds do not fully cover exercise cost, fees, and tax.
-With $190,000 of other taxable income and 7% state planning rates, the estimate shows Total tax estimate of $9,873.00, Tax gap after withholding of +$2,250.00, and Net cash after tax of -$3,498.00.
+If 400 shares are sold at $31 and the remaining 600 shares are held, the output shows Total tax estimate of $8,959.00, Withholding credits of $8,063.00, Tax gap after withholding of +$896.00, and Net cash after tax of -$2,584.00 with the stated 2026 single-filer assumptions and 7% state planning rates.
 That negative cash result is a funding warning, not a final tax bill.

 ISO exercise held past year-end

 Exercising 1,000 ISOs at a $6 strike when FMV is $28 creates no modeled regular wage income in the ISO hold mode, but it creates a ISO AMT preference of $22,000.
-With the same $190,000 of other taxable income, the sample estimate shows AMT exposure estimate of $0.00 because the preference does not create modeled AMT above the regular-tax comparison.
-The Cash needed after withholding still shows $6,025.00 because the exercise cost and fee have to be funded even when no tax is modeled.
+With $190,000 of other taxable income, the sample estimate shows AMT exposure estimate of $0.00 because the preference does not create modeled AMT above the regular-tax comparison.
+Cash needed after withholding still shows $6,025.00 because the exercise cost and fee have to be funded even when no tax is modeled.

-A troubleshooting pattern appears when the Review Notes list reports a capital loss or an ISO qualification issue.
+A troubleshooting pattern appears when Review Notes reports a capital loss or ISO qualification issue.
 A sale below basis can reduce the Capital gain or loss field, but the calculator does not apply capital-loss deduction limits or wash-sale rules.
 Fix the lot, holding period, and Form 3921 facts before treating the result as a tax-payment plan.

 FAQ: